pymupdf/PyMuPDF/docs/page.rst

       Return a generator over the page's links.
 The results equal the entries of :meth:`Page.get_links`.

       :arg sequence kinds: a sequence of integers to down-select to one or more link kinds.
 Default is all links.
-Example: *kinds=(fitz.LINK_GOTO,)* will only return internal links.
+Example: *kinds=(pymupdf.LINK_GOTO,)* will only return internal links.

       :rtype: generator
       :returns: an entry of :meth:`Page.get_links()` for each iteration.